Skip to content

 Ronnie Montreal's woven Mi'kmaq oversized basket, or wigwam, titled "Ta'pitj'ij" (Little David) is currently on display in the windows of 670 Fort St. The artwork, accompanied by a story accessible via a QR code, can be viewed until Sept.
 30. This piece is part of the Victoria Arts Council (VAC) project called "Shelf Life," curated by Kegan McFadden, also executive director of Victoria Arts Council.

 The tragic story of how colonization affected his family begins with Montreal's mother, Marion, placed in a residential school as a child.
-In 1949, seven-year-old Marion was given shocking news: her three-year-old brother, affectionately called Little David, was abducted from the front lawn of their home in Membertou, N.S.
+In 1949, seven-year-old Marion was given shocking news: her three-year-old brother, affectionately called Little David, was abducted from the fenced-in and gated yard of their home in Membertou, N.S.

 “He was three years old when he was taken away from the front of our house.
 We never saw him again," she said in the audio accompanying the piece.
 "I remember the feeling ...
 This little person was my brother."